darius-grauslys/AncientsGame/README.md

+# Playing
+Simply download the latest release, and load the .nds file in your prefered NDS emulator!
+To play on the actual NDS, there are numerous sources online on how to do this.
+Google "How to play NDS homebrew" or search it up on YouTube.
 # Building
 **NOTE:** Currently you have to run clean every time you build.
 Hope to fix that soon-ish.
 This project is built using make, and the [devkitpro toolkit](https://devkitpro.org/).